danseely/slack-emoji-shortcuts-plist/README.md

 This method of typing emoji is indredibly convienent -- much more so than either invoking the search pane in OS X, or switching keyboards in iOS.
 Thus, in applications other than Slack, typing emoji is now much more cumbersome than the simple shorthand we've become used to in Slack.

 In OS X, [Apple provides a way](https://support.apple.com/en-us/HT204006) to import a `plist` file into System Preferences that contains a dictionary of text substitutions.
 This will become the vector of import for our custom-crafted `plist` file containing the code/emoji substitution pairs.
+Once the substitutions are imported into OS X, iCloud syncing can be used to sync the substitutions to iOS.

 The structure of the `plist` file is as such: